hhandika/segui/website/docs/cli-usage/filter.md

 ## Concatenating the results

 By defaults, `segul` copy the alignments that match the filtering option.
 Instead of copying the files, you can concat them by using `--concat` flag.
-All of the options available for the `concat` subcommand are also available for this task ([see above](./filter#concatenating-alignments)).
+All of the options available for the [`concat`](./concat) subcommand are also available for this task.
 You are, however, are required to specify the `--output` or `-o` name and the partition format `--part` or `-p` option.
 The output name will be used as the name of the output directory, the name of the concatenated alignment, and the prefix name for the partition setting file (if set for `raxml` or `nexus`).

 For example, in the command below, we will filter based on alignment length of 500 bp and will concat the result: